March 26, 2019

 With the same interest in mind, for a number of years Korb was also involved in publishing books, while in 2005, without any education at an art school, he started to focus on the creation of visual art.

-pictures, where found objects get a new meaning and nature appears in the background decoration that can consist of a mixture of paint and different forms of earth.
+In the early phase of his artistic career.
+Matthias Korb liked to make assemblies, giving found objects a new meaning by letting nature appear in the background decoration that can consist of a mixture of paint and different forms of earth.

-A self-taught artist, Korb already has participated in various expositions in Germany.
+In this period Matthias Korb, as a self-taught artist, already participated in various expositions in Germany.

 Creating an art environment